 Envipco is an active and engaged corporate citizen that regularly provides educational tours to school groups, environmental groups and political decision-makers focused on learning more about the recycling process.
-We offer scholarships and internships to students interested in pursuing environmentally-focused careers and participate in programmes designed to give workers a second chance.
+We offer scholarships and internships to students interested in pursuing environmentally focused careers.

 Envipco is always implementing new ways to reduce its carbon footprint.
-We are a lean manufacturing Company that has improved our facilities with green materials and have several initiatives ongoing to move toward a zero-waste environment.
+We are a lean manufacturing Company that has improved its facilities with green materials and have initiatives ongoing to further reduce waste and carbon footprint.

 Envipco RVMs are essential to efficient recycling of beverages through deposit systems and are as such environmental products.
-All Envipco products are developed and manufactured according to environmental requirements like the Restriction of the Use of certain Hazardous Substances in Electrical and Electronic Equipment (RoHS), and designed for recyclability.
+All Envipco products are developed and manufactured according to environmental requirements like the Restriction of the Use of certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) and designed for recyclability.
 In our design efforts we seek to minimise power usage both during operations (efficient compaction) and in idle mode.